 © Lucas Landau / Greenpeace

-🇧🇷 Brazil – Rainbow Warrior captain Hettie Geenen, pictured on board the ship as it arrives in Rio de Janeiro for a series of climate justice activities in Brazilian cities and coastal areas.
+🇧🇷 Brazil – Rainbow Warrior captain Hettie Geenen, pictured on the deck the ship with Rosy, on-board Radio Operator, as the vessel arrives in Rio de Janeiro for a series of climate justice activities in Brazilian cities and coastal areas.

 © Jurnasyanto Sukarno / Greenpeace